NoXPhasma/protondb_faq/README.md

 - Currently we only cover stable drivers, if you need beta drivers, please contact the maintainer of your distribution on how to install them.

-- LLVM 7 or newer is requiered to fix the most graphic/rendering issues.
+- LLVM 7 or newer is required to fix the most graphic/rendering issues.
 If your distro still use LLVM 6 like Solus for example then tell them to update!

 #### Take a look at the site for your game on [WineHQ](https://appdb.winehq.org), you might find workarounds to make it run.
 If the site reports that it runs with Wine it could be a Proton specific issue or maybe a 3rd party DRM like "Denuvo" is making trouble here.